 The Hospital's policy is to recognize revenue based on actual charges for services to patients in the year in which the services are performed.
 The Hospital's revenues may be subject to adjustment as a result of examination by government agencies or contractors, and as a result of differing interpretation of government regulations, medical diagnosis, charge coding, medical necessity, or other contract terms.
-The resolution of these matters, if any, often is not finalized until subsequent to the period during which the services were rendered.
+The resolution of these matters, if any, often is not finalized until a subsequent period than which the services were rendered.